Go to site main page,

 Part 1: Critical Background

-Most gods would have had difficulty seeing over the heads of the crowd that assembled to join them in this enjoyment, for people, of course, flocked to participate in this break in routine.
-But in addition traveling theatrical troupes of puppets or human actors performed with "commercial breaks" to sell medicines, soap, or other commodities, or simply to take a collection.
+From their seats in niches above high altars, most gods would have had difficulty seeing over the heads of the crowds that assembled to join them in this enjoyment, for people, of course, flocked to participate in this break in routine.
+But in addition traveling theatrical troupes of puppets or human actors roamed through towns and villages and performed with "commercial breaks" to sell medicines, soap, or other commodities, or simply to take a collection.
 In some cases, they performed at private houses celebrating one or another kind of family occasion.

 What Chinese Novels Are Like.
 The tales that circulated in this way were sometimes compiled into episodic "novels" of great length, which were in turn easily broken down again into ready sources of episodes to be presented as stories or theatrical performances.
 Thus there was for many centuries a constant interaction (churning?) between "the performance media" and "the print media" as novels and playbooks circulated across China, and creative performers borrowed, modified, and created while literate "novelists" collected and refined these variants and assembled them into yet new written works.